Creative Career & Business

 • Limiting caffeine to morning hours

-The most significant discovery was how dramatically proper hydration affects cognitive performance.
+The most significant discovery was the dramatic effect of proper hydration on cognitive performance.
 Using a time-marked water bottle helped me develop consistent hydration habits.

 Sleep Quality Improvement Techniques